Australia

 A profitable business on paper may still be burning cash.
 If it is, you need to determine whether you’re facing a temporary lack of liquidity or an endemic shortage of working capital.

-When discussing cash flows, the focus should be on:
+When considering cash flows, questions should include:

-2. How quickly is inventory turned over and whether any redundant stock exists and can be liquidated?
+• How quickly is inventory turned over and whether any redundant stock exists and can be liquidated?

-4. Is there any capex that can be deferred or non-core assets that can be sold?
+• Is there any capex that can be deferred or non-core assets that can be sold?

-5. Do the current financing facilities align with current funding needs or were facilities structured at a time when the company was in a more stable position?
+• Do the current financing facilities align with current funding needs or were facilities structured at a time when the company was in a more stable position?

 Pinning hopes on the next ‘big contract’

 Hope is not a strategy and chasing revenue just to ‘feed the beast’ could impact margins and profitability and exacerbate financial distress.
-So, at times of risk the questions that should be asked are:
+So, at times of risk, the questions that should be asked are:

-Can the overhead structure be adjusted in the short term to accommodate lower gross margins?
+• Can the overhead structure be adjusted in the short term to accommodate lower gross margins?

-Is the business avoiding ‘strategic’ contracts that offer longer term benefits at the expense of the short term?
+• Is the business avoiding ‘strategic’ contracts that offer longer term benefits at the expense of the short term?

-Is there sufficient margin of error or flexibility in contracts to accommodate supply chain price increases?
+• Is there sufficient margin of error or flexibility in contracts to accommodate supply chain price increases?

-Inability to produce timely and accurate financial information
+An inability to produce timely and accurate financial information

 Bad data leads to bad decisions.
 If a business is unable to produce timely data on its financial position, rarely is the prognosis going to be better than expected.

 Most companies experiencing financial distress won’t be able to completely revamp their financial reporting systems.
 This means that in the short-term, cash flow reporting should be the focus rather than profit and loss.
 Directors should take control of this reporting and not delegate the responsibility.
-This will allow them to closely guard cash outflows and pull the right levers to increase cash inflow.
-Measuring actual performance to forecasts will create accountability within the business.

 Poor relationship with financiers